A doctor working on an Intensive Care Unit (ICU) in a London hospital reports from the COVID front line.

 But this raises an important question when it comes to the handling of the pandemic response: is the provision of surplus intensive care beds ultimately a false reassurance?
 Regardless of medical effort, a large number of patients died anyway, and will continue to die, and the only way we could have avoided this was to lock down sooner.
 So it stands to reason that the most effective way of avoiding future deaths is not to ease lockdown too early.

 As a doctor, it’s difficult not to feel like a scaremonger.
 Continued lockdown measures risk deepening the recession, which in turn endangers lives; but I have seen the pandemic at its worst and know its capable of much more.
-We were ‘ready’ the first time, and over 30,000 died.
+We were ‘ready’ the first time, and more than 30,000 people died.
 Can we afford to lose that number again?